lhervier/dom-spring/README.md

 # Creating an application using Spring

-Once the plugins sources are imported in your Domino Designer and into your IBM Domino Server, you can create your own plugins, and start using Spring.
+Once the plugins sources are imported in your Eclipse or Domino Designer, you can create your own plugins, and start using Spring.

 ## Create a new plugin, and a new servlet

 You will have to create a new OSGI Plug-in.
 The "com.github.lhervier.spring.sample" plugin is a good starting point, but you can create your own easily.
 Simply add a dependency on the "com.github.lhervier.spring" plugin.

 Then, you will have to create a new servlet class that extends the "com.github.lhervier.spring.servlet.OsgiDispatchServlet" provided by the main plugin.
 For obscure class loading reasons, this main servlet have to be declared into YOUR plugin, even if it's implementation is empty.